yaramohajerani/dynamic_mascons/README.md

 	![Sample far-field mascon with significantly larger size](./imgs/harmonics_37.png)
 5. Create the corresponding sensitivity kernels

-   **Note**: this requires the `gravity_toolkits` module that we cloned earlier.
+   **Note**: this requires the `read-GRACE-harmonics` repository that we cloned earlier.
 So you maybe have to change the path accordingly if you did not clone it into your root directory.
    ```
-   python ~/gravity_toolkits/scripts/calc_sensitivity_kernel.py --reference CF parameters_voronoi_mascons.txt
+   python ~/read-GRACE-harmonics/scripts/calc_sensitivity_kernel.py --reference CF parameters_voronoi_mascons.txt
    ```

    This will save the harmonic and spatial representation of the sensivivity kernel of each mascon in the output directory specified in the parameter file.
 For a better understanding of the sensivity kernel, refer to [Jacob et al. 2011](http://doi.org/10.1007/s00190-011-0522-7).